 Benefits of Spinach

-In our research for the benefits of spinach, and contrary to popular belief, we have found that spinach is not an especially good source of iron, (sorry Popeye).
+In our research for the benefits of spinach, and contrary to popular belief, we have found that spinach is not an especially good source of iron, (sorry Popeye), however it's dark green leaves do contain a lot of other valuable nutrients.

 Important Notice: